Wimmics/olivaw/docs/examples/hmas/data-test-manual-NicoRobertIn-2024-12-18T11-32-18.md

 This file is an export of the RDF test report made out of [EARL vocabulary](https://www.w3.org/TR/EARL10/)

-This test is powered by Corese, check the [website](https://project.inria.fr/corese/) and the [repository](https://github.com/Wimmics/corese)
+This test is powered by Corese, check [Corese website](https://project.inria.fr/corese/) and [Corese repository](https://github.com/Wimmics/corese)

-The original test report is available in turtle syntax [here](./data-test-manual-NicoRobertIn-2024-12-05T14-49-03.ttl).
+The original test report is available in turtle syntax [here](./data-test-manual-NicoRobertIn-2024-12-18T11-32-18.ttl).

 # Test Activity